chapinhall/empec/README.md

 1. Assign new year to `base_year` or `acs5_year` in the `settings--config.R`
 2. Run the code

-The default income threshold value is the FPL, and is updated in this repository regularly.
-For the states using other income thresholds, such as state median income, would need to update the `custom_income_thresh` values in `settings--config.R`.

 # Data Sources and their Uses